dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmPatientVerificationAdjustIssuerOfPatientID:

-    :ref:`Patient Verification Fetch Size <dcmPatientVerificationAdjustIssuerOfPatientID>`",boolean,"Indicates if the Issuer Of Patient ID shall be adjusted to the value returned by the PDQ Service.
+    :ref:`Patient Verification Adjust Issuer of Patient ID <dcmPatientVerificationAdjustIssuerOfPatientID>`",boolean,"Indicates if the Issuer Of Patient ID shall be adjusted to the value returned by the PDQ Service.

     (dcmPatientVerificationAdjustIssuerOfPatientID)"
     "